|

 companies that want to stimulate change.
 However, it also emphasizes the

 importance of responding smartly to what people are already prepared to do.
-The climate transition may seem complex and slow, but the

 signs of hope are clearly visible.
 By aligning policies and initiatives with